Top Puerto Rican Festivals: Culture, Music, and Culinary Delights

 Shopping and Artisan Culture

-Puerto Rico’s local shopping scene is like a treasure hunt for unique finds.
+Puerto Rico’s local shopping is like a treasure hunt for unique finds.
 From streets filled with hidden shops to festivals dedicated to handmade items, the island offers an array of only-in-Puerto Rico treasures.

 Old San Juan Artisan Scene